BrandonHo2002/wireshark-network-analysis/README.md

 Some of the main challenges included:
 - Identifying relevant packets within large amounts of captured network traffic.
-- Distinguished between source and destination IP addresses during packet analysis.
+- - Distinguishing between source and destination IP addresses during packet analysis.
 - Understanding the purpose of ephemeral source ports used by client devices.
 - Following the sequence of packets involved in the TCP three-way handshake.
 - Interpreting TLS handshake packets and understanding the role of Client Hello, Server Hello, and encrypted Application Data.